-Based on the surveys of the Study Area, 6,021 individuals are projected to occur within the Development Corridor, with 3,727 projected to occur within the Disturbance Footprint.
-Based on habitat mapping for the species within the Disturbance Footprint it is also estimated up to 145.1 ha of known habitat (confirmed)2, and 79.2 ha of known
+Based on the baseline and preclearance surveys, 10,179 individuals are projected to occur within the Disturbance Footprint.
+Based on habitat mapping for the species within the Disturbance Footprint it is also estimated up to

-1 Sampled 1,400 individuals and spatial analysis - use an estimation of the distribution and density of Cycas megacarpa was undertaken using spatial analysis by interpolating the density data between points using an Inverse Distance Weighted (IDW) interpolation algorithm.
+1 For Study Area estimates, sampled 1,400 individuals and spatial analysis - use an estimation of the distribution and density of Cycas megacarpa was undertaken using spatial analysis by interpolating the density data between points using an Inverse Distance Weighted (IDW) interpolation algorithm.
 The IDW tool uses a method of interpolation that estimates cell values by averaging the values of the sample data points in the vicinity of each processing cell.
-The method assumes that the variable being mapped decreases in influence with distance from its sample location 2 80 m buffer around confirmed record or density record point habitat (suspected)3 will be cleared (total of 224.4ha of known habitat (confirmed) and known habitat (suspected)).
+The method assumes that the variable being mapped decreases in influence with distance from its sample location